 “Protesters are risking their lives to open a new chapter for the next generation.
 In this current situation, old fears of enforced disappearances, killings, and arrests are coming to life again.
-We can not allow bitter past to pass on to the new generation.” said Nang Zun Moe, Executive Director of Burmese rights group Progressive Voice.
+We can not allow bitter past to pass on to the new generation.” said a representative of one of Civil Rights Defenders partner organisations in the country.

 After decades of repressive military rule and violent ethnic conflicts, the transfer to a civilian government in 2015 sparked hope across Burma.
 However, while many believed that democratic reforms were underway, the military continued to rule behind the scenes.
 The 2008 constitution, which was written by the military, remained in place.
 Among other things, it guarantees that a quarter of the seats in parliament are reserved for the military, which gives them veto power on any change to the constitution.